NREL/OCHRE/docs/source/ModelingApproach.rst

 The battery degradation model tracks energy capacity degradation using temperature and SOC data and a rainflow algorithm.

-The battery model includes a schedule-based controller and a self-consumption controller.
-The schedule-based controller runs a daily charge and discharge schedule, where the user can define the charging and discharging start times and power setpoints.
-The self-consumption controller sets the battery power setpoint to the opposite of the house net load (including PV) to achieve zero grid import and export.
+The battery model can be controlled through a direct power signal or using a self-consumption controller.
+Direct power signals (or desired SOC setpoints) can be included in the schedule or sent at each time step.
+The self-consumption controller sets the battery power setpoint to the opposite of the house net load (including PV) to achieve desired grid import and export limits (defaults are zero, i.e., maximize self-consumption).
+The battery will follow these controls while maintaining SOC and power limits.
 There is also an option to only allow battery charging from PV.
-The battery will follow these controls until the SOC limits are reached.

-The battery can also be externally controlled through a direct setpoint for real power.
 There is currently no reactive power control for the battery model.

 Solar PV
 --------